adriana-guillen/Text-Analytics-VOC/README.md

 ---

 ## ⚠️ Disclaimer
-All datasets were synthetically generated for portfolio purposes and do not contain any real or proprietary data from FEMSA or Oxxo Gas.
+All datasets were synthetically generated for portfolio purposes and **DO NOT CONTAIN** any real or proprietary data from FEMSA or Oxxo Gas.
 All entries were simulated to reflect realistic sentiment patterns and customer behavior.

 ---